 Bron Intents is an open protocol that connects users with independent third-party Solvers for peer-to-peer, on-chain swaps across blockchains.
-Bron does not custody assets, match orders, or execute transactions.
+Bron does not hold or control assets, match orders, or execute transactions.

 Introduction